History of The Aggieland

 Likewise, the yearbook and Texas A&M were not immune when the Great Depression struck in the late 1920s.

-Michael T. Halbouty, 1930 Longhorn editor and Class of ’30, said the Depression affected all students, many of whom had a tough time finding work once they graduated.
+Michael T. Halbouty, 1930 Longhorn editor and Class of 1930, said the Depression affected all students, many of whom had a tough time finding work once they graduated.

-Halbouty remembers traveling throughout Texas and Louisiana in an old beat-up car trying to raise enough money to cover the yearbook’s production costs
+Halbouty remembers traveling throughout Texas and Louisiana in an old beat-up car trying to raise enough money to cover the yearbook’s production costs.

 “I was dedicated to the fact that I wanted a good book and needed money to get it done,” he said.
 “I was amazed when I found out we didn’t have anything.
 I raised hell with the school, telling them the school should pay for the book.
 We barely made it.”

-The experience raising money proved vital to Halbouty later in life as he headed the Michael T. Halbouty Energy Company, a multimillion-dollar oil and gas company.
+The experience of raising money proved vital to Halbouty later in life as he headed the Michael T. Halbouty Energy Company, a multimillion-dollar oil and gas company.

 “It gave me a hell of a lot of experience approaching people for money,” he said.
 “At first, we didn’t know what to tell people, but we learned.”

 Halbouty said he was proud of his yearbook, which focuses on the future.
-The book features drawings of rockets, skyscrapers and cities that at the time seemed visionary.
-In the last 75 years those futuristic images have become commonplace.
+The book features drawings of rockets, skyscrapers and cities that, at the time, seemed visionary.
+In the last 75 years, those futuristic images have become commonplace.

 Halbouty said it was not uncommon for him to work on the yearbook until three or four o’clock in the morning.
-The tough part came when he would stay up all night working, grab an hour’s sleep, and rush off to take an 8 a.m. test.
+The tough part came when he would stay up all night working, grab an hour’s sleep and rush off to take an 8 a.m. test.
 But throughout it all, he managed to keep his grades up.

 For his work, Halbouty said, his 1930 yearbook was named No. 1 in the nation.